krystofl/kindle-notes-to-md/README.md

     kindle_notes_to_md.py example_notebook.html

+Optional arguments:

+    -nl, --no-location    Whether to skip export of location of notes/highlights -c, --clipboard       Use to export .md directly to the clipboard instead of file -y, --override        Whether to override .md file in case if one already exists -o OUTPUT, --output   A file to which save the Markdown document

 You can then open `converted.md` in your favorite text editor.

 If you copy-paste the contents of that file into